CatalinCaldararu/selenium-upload-txt-articles-to-wordpress/README.md

 - Chrome Webdriver

 ## Usage:
-In order to run this project you need to provide a route, password and username.
+In order to run this project you need to provide a route, your password and your username.
 You will also need to create a directory called "articles".
 Here you will put as txt files the files that you want to upload as posts to Wordpress.